devrimgunduz/pagila/README.md

-# Pagila Docker Compose
+# Pagila

-Pagila is a port of the Sakila example database available for MySQL, which was originally developed by Mike Hillyer of the MySQL AB documentation team.
+Pagila started as a port of the Sakila example database available for MySQL, which was originally developed by Mike Hillyer of the MySQL AB documentation team.
 It is intended to provide a standard schema that can be used for examples in books, tutorials, articles, samples, etc.

-Pagila works against PostgreSQL 11 and above.
+Pagila has been tested against PostgreSQL 12 and above.

 All the tables, data, views, and functions have been ported; some of the changes made were: